FAQ

 You won't lose it — because it's your names: mary-john.wedding-memory.com.
 That address is yours from day one and doesn't change.
 You can also log into your dashboard at any time to find it.
 Share it with family and close friends before the wedding and it will be in their messages and bookmarks long after.

-There is no bulk download button — everything lives at your personal web address, accessible anytime during your 12 months.
-Individual photos and videos can be saved directly from your phone browser: long-press on mobile, right-click on desktop.
-For the original professional files from your videographer or photographer, ask them directly — they retain those.
-Before your page expires, you'll be notified and can keep a free album or extend the full page for $199.
+Yes — you can download any photo or video at any time during your 12-month access period.
+Long-press on mobile, right-click on desktop to save individual files directly from your browser.
+There is no bulk ZIP download.
+For the original professional files from your videographer or photographer, ask them directly — they retain the master copies.
+Before your album expires, you'll be notified and can keep a free album or extend the full album for $199.

-Your wedding page is hosted for 12 months from your wedding date.
+Your wedding album is hosted for 12 months from your wedding date.
 During this time, guests can view all content, upload photos and videos, and leave guestbook messages at any time.
-Before your page expires, you'll have two options: keep your memories in a free website album forever, or choose lifetime access to the full web app on your personal web address for one time $199.
+Before your album expires, you'll have two options: keep your memories in a free album forever, or choose lifetime access to the full web album on your personal web address for one time $199.
 We'll notify you in advance.

-Absolutely.
+Absolutely not.
 Many couples use Wedding Memory purely for collecting guest photos and videos and a digital guestbook — without any professional films or photos at all.
-You create your wedding page, print the QR code, place it at your venue, and guests do the rest.
-If you later receive professional photos or videos from your videographer or photographer, you can upload them to the same page at any time.
+You create your wedding album, share your personal web address with guests before the day — from your dashboard you can generate a digital invite card to send via WhatsApp, iMessage, or email — and place the QR code at the venue as a shortcut for anyone who arrives without it.
+Guests do the rest.
+If you later receive professional photos or videos from your videographer or photographer, you can upload them to the same album at any time.
 Everything lives together in one place, whether it comes from a professional or from Uncle Steve's phone.

 Google Photos and Google Drive are general-purpose file storage services.
 Wedding Memory is purpose-built for weddings.
 Key differences: Wedding Memory organizes professional video and guest uploads together in one gallery sorted by chapters (Ceremony, Reception, Speeches).
 It includes a digital guestbook where guests leave comments and emoji reactions tied to specific moments.
 Guests need only a nickname to participate (no Google account required).
 Everything is displayed in a vertical swipe feed optimized for mobile phones.
 There are no ads, no data collection from guests, and no risk of wedding photos mixing with other files.
 See the full comparison at <a href="/vs/google-photos" class="text-[#D4AF37] hover:underline">Wedding Memory vs Google Photos</a>.